Additional Support Services

 Bookshare is a service provided by RNIB that allows students with a registered print disability to read and download full-text books from participating publishers.
 A print disability can include visual impairment, but also physical disability or a learning difference such as dyslexia or autism.
 Books are provided in DAISY, PDF, EPUB and MP3 format, depending on the publisher.

-It’s fun to get lost among the shelves and discover new things, but if you need some direction then this simple colour-coded map will help.
-It was designed to direct you to subject areas rather than a specific item, so there is no need for classification numbers.
+It’s fun to get lost among the shelves and discover new things, but if you need some direction then our simple colour-coded maps will help.
+They are designed to direct you to subject areas rather than a specific item, so there is no need for classification numbers.

 Silent Room and Sensory Space